 Compliance officers understand the challenges that loan servicing faces since the implementation of Dodd-Frank and how they relate to mortgage servicing, insurance tracking, blanket VSI, and lender-placed insurance.
 Remaining knowledgeable with ever-changing regulations regarding RESPA, NFIP, TILA, GSO’s and the Joint Agencies has proven challenging for even the largest lenders.

 Our Compliance Department compiles information from our lenders regarding regulatory trends from examiners.
 This information is recorded in our knowledge base; whenever a regulatory trend is discovered, the information is disseminated to our lenders.
 We do this through email blasts, white papers, and scheduled webinars.

 During that situation, the timing of initial notifications and force-placement of flood insurance had many lenders scrutinized by their regulators.

-The confusion created by regulators during flood zone map changes in first quarter of 2015 is an excellent example of the benefits of this process.
+The confusion created by regulators during flood zone map changes in the first quarter of 2015 is an excellent example of the benefits of this process.
 During that situation, the timing of initial notifications and force-placement of flood insurance had many lenders scrutinized by their regulators.
 Interpretation by the regulators was not consistent between geographic regions.
 Miniter Group’s compliance department issued blast emails along with a series of white papers to help lenders address the situation with their regulators.

 The Miniter compliance team also oversees our proprietary software development and execution of our Borrower-CentricSM workflows.
-They are responsible for pro-actively providing all Vendor Management documentation on a predetermined calendar to your compliance department with the guarantee you will meet your regulatory requirements.
+This team is responsible for proactively providing all Vendor Management documentation to your compliance department on a predetermined calendar and with the guarantee that you will meet your regulatory requirements.

-We are here to work with you to develop and monitor your outsourced collateral risk transfer solutions.
+We are here to work with you to develop and monitor your outsourced collateral risk management solutions.
 We welcome you to explore the compliance sections of our website.
 Download one of our compliance white papers if you choose.
 Click around and get to know us.
 With the exception of a few pictures of residential homes, all of the pictures on our website are from our headquarters in Rockland, MA.